 Through their 9 years in business, Sandy and Dave were very community-minded, noting that the business was not about making money, but about giving back to the community.
 The Freemans were generous sponsors of many local family and youth focused organizations.
 One of the highlights for the community was the December fundraisers at Hub City Ice Cream Company , where various youth organizations used the building to sell ice cream and baked goods during the Rotary Winter Wonderland lights displays.

-In 2022, Hub City Ice Cream Company transitioned to Jennifer and Thomas Witzel.
-As “caretakers” of a Marshfield institution, they are continuing the same vision and mission of the business that the founders embraced, providing a family-friendly location were people can gather for a sweet treat and great conversation.
+In 2022, Hub City Ice Cream Company transitioned to Jenn and Tom Witzel.
+As “caretakers” of a Marshfield institution, they are continuing the same vision and mission of the business that the founders embraced, providing a family-friendly location where people can gather for a sweet treat and great conversation.
 It has been fun seeing groups gather inside or out and talk for hours.